Signing day for Wichita athletes during the pandemic

 Because of COVID-19 Wichita-area schools are not doing what they typically do for their athletes.

-Tyler Fraizer, Bishop Carroll’s Athletic Director explained, “Unfortunately we’re not bringing people into the building to keep students safe, so our traditional signings are going to be outside of the school.”
+“Unfortunately, we’re not bringing people into the building to keep students safe, so our traditional signings are going to be outside of the school,” said Tyler Fraizer, Bishop Carroll’s Athletic Director explained.

 “I think the school district has done a fabulous job of giving us the freedom to try to pull off what we think is comfortable or safe for our specific communities,” added Mike Church, Wichita Heights’ Athletic Director.